mhogg/bonemapy/README.rst

 Applying the bone properties in a simulation
 --------------------------------------------

-Bone properties from the bonemapy plugin can be applied to a model in an analysis using Abaqus user subroutines.
+Bone properties from the bonemapy plugin can be applied to a model in an analysis using Abaqus Fortran user subroutines.
+As such, a Fortran compiler is required to apply the bone properties.
 Details and examples are provided `here <https://github.com/mhogg/bonemapy/blob/explicit/docs/subroutines.md>`__.

 Help